 She was able to use the Goop platform to discuss important issues.
 In a short video with her mother titled, “A Look at the Adderall Epidemic” Christina promoted her documentary.

 She Likes to Keep Her Personal Life Private

 Christina has done her best to keep her personal life private.
 She even deleted her Instagram account.
 So, much of the information that mainstream media knows about her only comes from her interviews or from her siblings.

 Her older sister Katherine, now wife to famous actor Chris Pratt, mentions her in some of her interviews.
 Katherine also talks about Christina in small excerpts in many of her books.
 Recently, Katherine talked about family traditions that her sister has been active in.
 With the addition of Katherine and Chris’s daughter Lyla, Christina has been very involved.

-While much of who Christina Schwarzenegger is remains a mystery to mainstream media outlets, she still strives to build a name for herself that is independent of her famous family.
+While much of who Christina Schwarzenegger remains a mystery to mainstream media outlets, she still strives to build a name for herself that is independent of her famous family.
 Her advocacy for mental health, addiction, and other environmental issues endures to this day and does not seem to be slowing down.
-Christina’s “Take Your Pills” documentary can still be found to stream on Netflix today.
+Christina’s “Take Your Pills” documentary can still be found streamed on Netflix today.